Article

 Scikit-learn

 Scikit-learn is an open-source Python library that helps with machine learning tasks like classification, regression, and clustering.
-The library builds on NumPy, SciPy, and matplotlib and features various statistical modeling, data processing, and machine learning algorithms.
+The library builds on NumPy, SciPy, and Matplotlib and features various statistical modeling, data processing, and machine learning algorithms.

 • Cross-validation.
 Scikit-learn supports cross-validation, which is necessary for tuning machine learning models.